katelyn-knight/city-suggestions/README.md

-Sure, here's a sample README.md file for your project:

----

 # City Autocomplete API

 This project provides an API endpoint for autocomplete suggestions of large cities based on user input.
 It leverages a database of cities to quickly provide suggestions as the user types.